Veterinary Education Centre

 • Full set of show jumps and fillers.

-The Pwllpeiran Upland Research Platform is a centre for the study of upland farmed ecosystems.
-It is located in the heart of the Cambrian Mountains, West Wales, immediately adjacent to the Elenydd Special Area of Conservation.
-For further information, please visit:
+The Pwllpeiran Upland Research Centre is a centre for the study of upland farmed ecosystems located in the heart of the Cambrian Mountains, West Wales, and home to a family of alpacas.